adamcameron/cfml24h/Chapter-2.md

 246810
 ````

 Right.
+That's it: that's all there is to say on `break` and `continue`.
 Back to the actual looping constructs...

 ### while ###